CycloneDX/cdxgen/README.md

 Use the GitHub [action](https://github.com/AppThreat/cdxgen-action) to automatically generate and upload bom to the server.
 Refer to `nodejs.yml` in this repo for a working example.

+## Integration with Google CloudBuild

+Use this [custom builder](https://github.com/CloudBuildr/google-custom-builders/tree/master/cdxgen) and refer to the readme for instruction.

 ## License

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
 See the [LICENSE] file for the full license.